The Healthcare Professional's Roadmap: Understanding the 2025 Medical Billing Updates

 What to Focus On

-- Changes to ICD-11 coding and the new reimbursement rules
+- Changes to ICD-10-CM diagnosis coding and the 2025 reimbursement rules

 - Updates to shared savings thresholds